saraparveen26/Python---PyBank-and-PyPoll/README.md

 ## **PyBank:**

 As first part of the challenge, I used Python script to analyze the data in the CSV file for budget.
 The original data contains two columns: Date and Profit/ Losses.
 The script starts by importing the modules for OS and CSV, setting the path for source file, and reading the header.
+I had printed the header row when creating and testing the script, however, commented in the final version as the assignment instructions only state to store it.
 In the next step, I declared some variables, and initiated lists and disctionaries to store data.

 The script then loops through the entire data in CSV.
 It firsts stores the data in both Data and Profit/Losses to two separate lists.
 Then the values in Profit/Losses dataset are added to calculate the Net Total Amount of Profit/ Losses.